GeekBrony/FoliageTool/README.md

 #### Biome Brushes
 Define a biome within a configurable spline area.
+- Create any shape using Splines.
+    - Example: Paths, Flower Beds, Crop Formations
 - Blends between other biome brushes, using `Draw Order` and `Blend Mode`
 - Custom brush falloff and alpha

 ### Native Terrain Integration
-Most foliage tools make no sense to anyone who isn't a tinkerer.
-If you are working with these tools, you may be navigating more menus than you need to be!

-Flora uses just one component to pair with Unity's default `Terrain` component.
+Flora uses just one component to pair with Unity's default `Terrain` component, `FloraTerrain`.

-- It utilizes the terrain's detail system to automagically paint foliage on the terrain.
+To keep it simple, Flora utilizes the terrain's native detail system to paint foliage on the terrain.

-You can safely remove Flora from your terrain without losing your work.
+Flora automatically bakes the details into your terrain without additional busywork.
+After it bakes, you can safely remove Flora from your terrain without losing your work.

 ---

 ## More Info

 ### What Flora is not...
-- Flora is *not* a runtime foliage generator.
-It is designed for use in Unity as a *step* in the level design process.
+- Flora is ***not*** a real-time foliage generator.
+    - It is only designed for use in the Unity Editor as a *step* in the level design process.
-- Flora is *not* a procedural tree generator.
-Instead, it works with the existing trees on your terrain.
+- Flora is ***not*** a procedural tree generator.
+    - Instead, it works with the existing trees on your terrain.
-- Flora does *not* manage foliage instancing.
-This task is best left to Unity or other instancing plugins.
+- Flora does ***not*** manage foliage instancing.
+    - This task is best left to Unity or other instancing plugins.

 ### Known Issues
-For a list of known issues, refer to our documentation.
-Specifically [this page](Documentation/KnownIssues.md).
+For a list of known and documented issues, [click here](Documentation/Issues.md).

----

 ## Getting Started

-### 1. Create your first Foliage
-// TODO

-### 2. Create your first Biome
-// TODO

-### 3. Add Flora to your Terrain
-// TODO
+For instructions on how to get started, [click here](Documentation/GettingStarted.md).

 ---
 ## Performance